500ml Limoncello bottle

 A trip urban foraging with a Sardinian friend in Hobart started this summer tradition a few years ago.
 As far as we can tell this is the only Mirto commercially produced in Australia.

 Our Tasmanian take on this popular liqueur includes myrtle berries picked in suburban Hobart and a mix of white sugar and Tasmanian Blue Gum honey for a depth of hearty sweetness.

-Deep purple and hazy from the combination of natural ingredients.
+Deep purple and slightly hazy from the combination of natural ingredients.

 The unmistakable bitter aromatic tone of myrtle berry, with a subtle undertone of bush honey.